Skip to main content

 CDC Rule for Earned Sick Leave

 Note: Employees have the right to bring a cause of action against their employer in court or file a claim with the California Labor Commissioner’s Office for violations of the City of San Diego Ordinance minimum wage and retaliation requirements.
 Other California Labor law violations, including overtime and meal/rest breaks, can also be filed with the California Labor Commissioner’s Office.
-Information regarding these processes and how to file claims can be found at the state of California Department of Industrial Relations webpage.
+Information regarding these processes and how to file claims can be found on the state of California Department of Industrial Relations webpage.

 Directed Investigations

-Directed investigations are intended to assist vulnerable, low income employees working in industries where data shows violations are likely to occur, and the workforce is unlikely to file complaints.
+Directed investigations are intended to assist vulnerable, low-income employees working in industries where data shows violations are likely to occur and the workforce is unlikely to file complaints.
 Even though a complaint was not received, businesses selected for a directed investigation are still required to abide by the Ordinance pertaining to their requirements during the enforcement process.